Chase Ink Preferred Card

 Introduction to Ultimate Rewards

 - We value Ultimate Reward points at 1.7 cents each.
 Because you can take advantage of award space and "sweet spots" from many different frequent flyer programs, Ultimate Reward points are worth more than any single type of airline miles.
-If you highly valuable premium-cabin award tickets, Ultimate Reward points are worth a little more.
+If you highly valuable premium-cabin award tickets, Ultimate Reward points are worth even more.
 If you want to avoid the hassles associated with frequent flyer tickets, they are worth a little less.
 How Much are Points Worth?

 Collecting the Signup Bonus